Universal-Basic-Compute/serenissima/backend/docs/engine.md

    - The citizen about their new job and wage increase
    - Administrators with a summary of all job changes

-This process creates a dynamic labor market with citizens seeking better economic opportunities, simulating the mobility of Renaissance Venice's workforce.
+This process creates a dynamic labor contract with citizens seeking better economic opportunities, simulating the mobility of Renaissance Venice's workforce.

 ### Loan Payments (3:00 PM UTC)